ProzorroUKR/openprocurement.api/docs/source/tutorial.rst

 Let's see, that our tender meets all the requirements, the bot pulled up :ref:`Agreement` of tender and changed status to ``active.enquiries``.

 .. include:: tutorial/tender-in-active-enquiries.http
    :code:

+Let's see what listing of tenders reveals us:

+.. include:: tutorial/initial-tender-listing.http
+   :code:

 Modifying tender